integreat-io/integreat-authenticator-jwt/README.md

   [a ms string](https://github.com/vercel/ms#readme).
 When not set, the token will never expire
 - `payload`: An object whose properties will be set on the JWT payload
+- `trustedKeys`: A JavaScript Map of trusted keys used for validating JWTs on incoming actions.
+This is only relevant for the `validate()` method, and it is also the only option relevant for this method.

 ### Running the tests